satori-com/satori-video-sdk-cpp/docs/concepts.md

 ## SDK Overview

 The Satori Video SDK is a library of APIs for building bots that analyze compressed, streaming video in the form of messages.
-The SDK subscribes to a channel containing streaming video messages, continuously receives these messages, decompresses them, and converts them to individual image frames.
+The SDK subscribes to a channel containing streaming video messages, continuously receive these messages, decompress them, and convert them to individual image frames.
 To analyze these frames, you provide the SDK with an image processing callback function that's invoked for each new frame.
 In this callback, you analyze the frames using your own or 3rd-party libraries and publish results via an API call that uses the Satori publish-subscribe platform.
 This API call can also publish debug and metrics messages to their own channels.